Soviet war crimes: Mass rapes

-Thousands of Transylvanian Saxons would later be deported from 1944 to 1949 under Soviet occupation, with hundreds or even thousands dying on their way to camps in Siberia and Central Asia before being able to come back to their home country.

 Yugoslavia

 According to Yugoslav politician Milovan Djilas, at least 121 cases of rape were documented, 111 of which also involved murder.
 A total of 1,204 cases of looting with assault were also documented.
-Djilas described these figures as, "hardly insignificant if it is borne in mind that the Red Army crossed only the northeastern corner of Yugoslavia".Naimark (1995), pp. 70–71.
+Djilas described these figures as, "hardly insignificant if it is borne in mind that the Red Army crossed only the northeastern corner of Yugoslavia".
 This caused concern to the Yugoslav communist partisans, who feared that stories of crimes committed by their Soviet allies would weaken their standing among the population.

 Djilas writes that in response, Yugoslav partisan leader Joseph Broz Tito summoned the chief of the Soviet military mission, General Korneev, and formally protested.
 Despite having been invited "as a comrade", Korneev exploded at them for offering "such insinuations" against the Red Army.
 Djilas, who was present at the meeting, spoke up and explained the British Army had never engaged in "such excesses" while liberating the other regions of Yugoslavia.
 General Korneev responded by screaming, "I protest most sharply at this insult given to the Red Army by comparing it with the armies of capitalist countries."

 The meeting with Korneev not only "ended without results", it also caused Stalin to personally attack Djilas during his next visit to the Kremlin.
 In tears, Stalin denounced "the Yugoslav Army and how it was administered."
 He then "spoke agitatedly about the sufferings of the Red Army and the horrors that it was forced to endure while it was fighting through thousands of kilometers of devastated country."
 Stalin climaxed with the words, "And such an Army was insulted by no one else but Djilas!
 Djilas, of whom I could least have expected such a thing, a man whom I received so well!
 And an Army which did not spare its blood for you!
 Does Djilas, who is himself a writer, not know what human suffering and the human heart are?
 Can't he understand it if a soldier who has crossed thousands of kilometers through blood and fire and death has fun with a woman or takes some trifle?"

 According to Djilas, the Soviet refusal to address protests against Red Army war crimes in Yugoslavia enraged Tito's government and it was a contributing factor in Yugoslavia's subsequent exit from the Soviet Bloc.

-Czechoslovakia (1945)
+Czechoslovakia

 Slovak communist leader Vlado Clementis complained to Marshal Ivan Konev about the behavior of Soviet troops in Czechoslovakia.
 Konev's response was to claim it was done mainly by Red Army deserters.